There’s nothing quite like a global pandemic or a zombie apocalypse to focus the mind and bring perspective to our first world problems.

 Then we have the assets that act as “shock absorbers”.
 Assets such as cash and government bonds reduce risk and volatility in your portfolio.
 They help smooth the rollercoaster ride of equities.

 Imagine someone with a target asset allocation of 75% equities : 25% bonds.
 During recent stockmarket falls, the actual split may have changed to say 69% equities : 31% bonds.
-Rebalancing is your way of taking yourself back to your tolerance for risk.
-It also embeds a process to buy low and sell high.
-So how do you rebalance?
+Rebalancing is how you take yourself back to your target asset allocation of 75:25.

 Write it down